Bendat/autometa/packages/documentation/docs/0_intro.md

-# Automaton
+# Autometa

-_Automaton_ is intended to be an automation framework toolkit, which provides libraries to help automate the automation process on node
+_Autometa_ is intended to be an automation framework toolkit, which provides libraries to help automate the automation process on node

-Below is a summary of Automaton Libraries
+Below is a summary of Autometa Libraries

 ## Page Component Model - Selenium